vapoursynth/vapoursynth/doc/autoloading.rst

 Windows
 #######

-Windows has in total 3 different autoloading directories and they are searched in the order of user plugins, core plugins and global plugins.
+Windows has in total 3 different autoloading directories: user plugins, core plugins and global plugins.
+They are searched in that order.
-User plugins are always loaded first so that the current user always can decide which exact version of a plugin is used.
-Core plugins follow global plugins are placed last to prevent them from overriding any of the included plugins by accident.
+User plugins are always loaded first so that the current user can always decide which exact version of a plugin is used.
+Core plugins follow.
+Global plugins are placed last to prevent them from overriding any of the included plugins by accident.

 The searched paths are: